lamhq/tech-notes/pages/devops/aws/app-integration/step-function.md

 ## Overview

-AWS Step Functions is a serverless orchestration service combining different AWS services to build business applications.
+AWS Step Functions is a serverless workload orchestration service which can be used to coordinate the components of distributed applications as a series of steps in a visual workflow.

-It provides a graphical console for viewing application workflow views and flows.
+It provides a graphical console for viewing application workflow views and flows, a detailed event log for every execution.

+It scales automatically.

+It is highly available, maintains service capacity across multiple AZs.
+No maintenance windows or scheduled downtimes.

+You can automatically retry failed or timed-out tasks, catch errors.

+IAM policies can be used to control access to the Step Functions APIs.

+Services and data can be orchestrated that run on Amazon EC2 instances, containers, or on-premises servers.

+## How it works

+You define your app as a state machine.

+You define the steps of your workflow in the JSON-based Amazon States Language.
+The visual console automatically graphs each step in the order of execution.

+Start an execution to visualize and verify the steps of your application are operating as intended.
+The console highlights the real-time status of each step and provides a detailed history of every execution.

+AWS Step Functions operates and scales the steps of your application and underlying compute for you to help ensure your application executes reliably under increasing demand.

+You can add branching logic based on the output of a task to determine the next state.

 ## Components